mukorodgreat/Data-Analysis-Projects/README.md

 *Superstore Dashboard with Excel*

-In this phase I will be carry out an exploratory data analysis on the Superstore Sales Dataset using the traditional
-    Ms. Excel tools and the Ms. Excel Power Query Tools in the following order,
+In this phase I will be carry out an exploratory data analysis on the Superstore Sales Dataset using the traditional Ms. Excel tools and the Ms. Excel Power Query Tools in which produce the above Dashboard
     A.	 Data cleaning and preprocessing
         I.	 Load the Dataset to Excel:
         II.
 Inspect and Understand the Data: